Expert Witness Report: A Well Documented and Supported Opinion from a Subject Matter Expert | Lynxs Paralegal

 Communicate Clearly and Effectively

 It is also necessary that the supporting evidence documents reviewed by the expert are adequately included and properly referenced.
-The evidence documents can, and should, include pictures, study data, testing results, among other details, all provided as attached appendices or schedules.
+The expert opinion contained within a report should, and perhaps must, refer to supporting evidence documents such as pictures or testing results, among other things, attached as appendices or schedules.
 Additionally, a bibliography to summarize any authoritative documents used for research should be included.

 An expert report should express opinions clearly and concisely while being easy to read in an organized and professional layout with spelling, grammar, and punctuation, carefully reviewed for correctness.
 The expert report should be written with a vernacular and tone that is consistent with the language of the intended audience whereas, for example, differences may be required for legal cases heard by a judge versus legal cases heard by a jury; and accordingly, language should remain within the understanding of the average layperson while avoiding belittlement of judges, lawyers, and other experts.
 Reports should be careful to limit the use of industry specific jargon or abbreviations known only to those with expertise within the relevant field; and, where industry jargon or abbreviations are necessary, a reference table or key to provide definitions should be provided within the report.